raoul2000/yii2-workflow/CHANGE.md

+#version 0.0.14
+- improve leave workflow management

+The action to **delete** the owner model is now considered as *leaving the workflow* : the leave workflow event sequence is fired.
+Previously, the only way for a model to leave a workflow was by assigning NULL to the status attribute and saving the model (or by calling `sendToStatus(null)`);

 #version 0.0.13
 - the *SimpleWorkflowBehavior* can now be safely attached to any object that inherits from \yii\base\Object.

 **warning** : The *SimpleWorkflowBehavior* has been first designed to be attached to an `ActiveRecord` instance and thus integrates in the life cycle of such objects.
-By installing event handlers on various `ActiveRecord` events, it automatically handles status persistence and restore.
+By installing event handlers on various `ActiveRecord` events, it automatically handles status persistence.
 If the behavior is attached to another type of object, the developer must understand and (possibly) implement all the features that otherwise would be already available.